Are you having a hard time describing 3-D drawings or or showing motion of particles in your digital assignments? GIFs can help!

 Recently, my district made a commitment to helping its teachers reflect and rethink their grading and assessment practices.
 One of the phrases I kept hearing throughout our staff professional development sessions was authentic assessment.
 I understood (and agreed with) the basic premise—create more opportunities for students to perform tasks that demonstrate meaningful application of essential knowledge and skills.
 Doing so involves going beyond, or even potentially replacing, traditional summative assessments at the end of each unit.

 Students can sometimes struggle to grasp gas behavior, as it’s much harder to visualize gases rather than readily available solutions, solids, or mixtures.
 Indeed, for many labs, if gas is a product, we’re often relegated to using balloons or gas columns to capture and measure the gases produced by reactions, which can be tricky or expensive.
-So this year, I tried something a little different when starting my intro chemistry students’ gas laws unit, and was very happy with the results – start with an inquiry approach, allowing students to discover gas laws on their own, thanks to easily producible gas phenomena in the lab.
+So this year, I tried something a little different when starting my intro chemistry students’ gas laws unit, and was very happy with the results.